dotnet/csharplang/proposals/unsigned-right-shift-operator.md

     ;
 ```

-For an operation of the form `x << count` or `x >> count` or `x >>> count`, binary operator overload resolution ([Binary operator overload resolution](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#binary-operator-overload-resolution)) is applied to select a specific operator implementation.
+For an operation of the form `x << count` or `x >> count` or `x >>> count`, binary operator overload resolution ([§11.4.5](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#1145-binary-operator-overload-resolution)) is applied to select a specific operator implementation.
 The operands are converted to the parameter types of the selected operator, and the type of the result is the return type of the operator.

 The predefined unsigned right shift operators are listed below.